 As the fund invests exclusively in emerging and frontier markets that are not covered by the European regulatory framework SFDR, there is currently a lack of reliable data on most relevant indicators.
 Data collection is ongoing, but is expected to take time to collect.
-In 2023, the first reporting cycle took place on the mandatory PAI-indicators.
-However, the number of companies that reported data during the period is considered insufficient (31.8% of AUM, representing 13 out of 38 portfolio companies) for overall results at the portfolio level, therefore data is presented based on the same selection criteria as for 2023.
-That is, the indicators where the underlying data are deemed sufficient; 4, 10, 13 and 14.
-For historical comparison, it can be stated that gender equality on boards has increased, from 14.7% to 18.2%.
+The number of companies reporting data during this period has increased significantly (62% (67.8% of AUM) of portfolio companies responded via the portal, compared to 31.8% in 2023).
+However, the data is still considered insufficient for comprehensive portfolio-level results.
+Therefore, the data is presented based on the same selection criteria as for 2024-that is, the indicators for which the underlying data is deemed sufficient: 4, 10, 13, and 14.
+Gender diversity on the boards of portfolio companies continues to improve: from 14.7% (2022) to 18.2% (2023), and 20.6% (2024).
 Exposure to companies operating in the fossil fuel or controversial weapons sector (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) remains 0% which is in line with the Fund Management Company's exclusion criteria.
 The share of investments in investee companies without strategies to monitor compliance with the UN Global Compact or the OECD Guidelines for Multinational Enterprises or mechanisms for handling violations of the UN Global Compact or the OECD Guidelines for Multinational Enterprises is 0% - as in previous years.